Second Marriage Problems: How To Avoid Another Divorce

 Second marriage problems and solutions

 One of the first problem that remarried couple face is dealing with ghosts from the first marriage.
 Depending on whether only one or both spouses were in a previous marriages, the degree by which these problems affect the couple can vary.
 Some couples get to their second marriage still worn out by the stress of the recent divorce, children custody arrangements, money problems, etc.

-Fix: Spend some time alone with your new spouse.
+How to fix: Spend some time alone with your new spouse.
 Make sure you take at least 1 weekend off a month to spend time alone with your spouse, away from parenting and without any other family members.
 Don’t let guilt prevent you from enjoying your private time with your spouse.
 You deserve every minute of it.
 Go an a weekend getaway or marriage retreat if your negativity issues are not resolved.
 You’ll come back reinvigorated and ready to solve your problems with a fresh mind.

 Children from previous unions, step-children, newborns from the second marriages, extended family members such as your new partner’s ex and their relatives, just to name a few players in your second marriage life.
 It can be arduous to manage the expectations of such an extended family, and sometimes conflicts happen that can pose a serious challenge to your new union.

-Fix: Try to take into consideration the voices of all family members.
+How to fix: Try to take into consideration the voices of all family members.
 Be prepared to face some degree of conflict, especially when discussing sensitive problems such as parenting strategies, time spent with biological parents, vacations, money, etc. Don’t lose your temper, and try to be as forthcoming and open-minded as you can when discussing these issues.
 If conflicts persists, you can seek help through counseling.

-Issue: Bad relationship with ex spouse.
-Speaking from first hand experience, and based on what I’ve witnessed in several counseling sessions, the mother of all second marriage problems is the relationship between you and your ex spouse (and/or between your partner’s ex spouses and them).
-If the breakup was inevitable and the divorce was amicable and dealt with properly, chances are that you and ex can get along well and handle your parenting duties with mutual respect and even remain friends.
+Unresolved issues with your ex can compromise the harmony in your second marriage, especially if the relationship ended badly.
+On the other hand, if the breakup was inevitable and the divorce was amicable and dealt with properly, chances are that you and your ex can get along pretty well and handle your parenting duties with mutual respect and even remain friends.
 I’ve personally seen this happening countless of times.
+I have to admit that my parents were particularly good at this during and after their divorce, as I can’t recall instances of thrash-talking or other major parenting-related issues.
 This situation is possible and it’s the best possible outcome for your second marriage and for the children.
-When you and your ex don’t have any unresolved issues, you won’t have any reason to badmouth in front of yours and their children.Trash-talking your ex in front of their kids is a terrible idea and can affect their emotions and psychology deeply.Click To Tweet
+Even after a messy breakup, it is important that you and your ex come together to clear up any conflicts, because any unresolved issues will end up affecting your new marriage as well.
+In addition, when you and your ex don’t have any unresolved issues, you won’t have any reason to badmouth in front of yours and their children.Trash-talking your ex in front of their kids is a terrible idea and can affect their emotions and psychology deeply.Click To Tweet

-Fix: Discuss issues with your ex in private.
+How to fix: Discuss issues with your ex in private.
 Never badmouth your ex spouse in front of their kids, and try to keep your personal problems between you and them.
 Make an effort to maintain a good relationship with your ex.
 This will benefit your second marriage and the future of your children as well.